Whether

 friends eating them, our military men and women, and more importantly, the people

-who made and swerved them like the Donut Dollies and Mitch and Frances Michener.
+who made and served them, like the Donut Dollies and Mitch and Frances Michener.

-I just wish I was close enough to Milton to stop in MQB for a Boston Crème and
+I just wish I were close enough to Milton to stop in MQB for a Boston Crème and

 perhaps hear the roar of Mitch starting one of his hot rods.